AlexeyShak/cv1/cv.md

 ## About me:

 Engineer of heating, ventilation and air conditioning systems.
-Want to learn JS and become a web developer.
+Want to learn JS and become a FE developer.

 ***